AlexxNB/neapi/README.md

     alert("The sum is equal " + responce.payload);
 ```

+### Request

+The `client.request(namespace,method,params,context)` is a *async* function that accept 4 parameters and returns responce object:
+* `namespace` - defines the namespace of the method
+* `method` - the method, we calling on the API-server
+* `params` - object with any neccesary data
+* `context` - simple object, any data you wanna put to the context (see below)

+### Responce object
+Responce object is method's return value.
+It is simple object with two properties:
+* `error` - null if no error, text or code if error was sent by method
+* `payload` - any data sent from method.

 ## Lifecycle Hooks

 NeAPI is request-responce type API.
 Other words, client sends request with some parameters to API-server and wait for responce.
 There are 4 lifecycle hooks on this way: